lequant40/portfolio_allocation_js/README.md

   The continuous set of all mean-variance efficient portfolios (the mean-variance efficient frontier) as well as its generating discrete set (the set of corner portfolios) can both be efficiently computed thanks to a specialized algorithm developed by Harry M. Markowitz: [the critical line method](https://web.stanford.edu/~wfsharpe/mia/opt/mia_opt3.htm).

 - Computation of the nearest portfolio on the mean-variance efficient frontier
-  Thanks to the Markowitz's critical line method, it is possible to compute the nearest mean-variance efficient portfolio of any given portfolio.
+  Thanks to the Markowitz's critical line method, it is possible to exactly compute the nearest mean-variance efficient portfolio of any given portfolio.

-- [ON-GOING WITH 0.0.10] Generation of perturbed mean vectors, variances and correlation matrices
+- Generation of perturbed mean vectors, variances and correlation matrices
   As demonstrated in [The effect of errors in means, variances, and covariances on optimal portfolio choice](https://jpm.pm-research.com/content/19/2/6) by Vijay Chopra and William Ziemba, the impact of estimation errors in expected returns, variances and correlation matrices on the output of a portfolio optimization algorithm can be significant, so that it is useful to have an algorithm to perturb these quantities for portfolio weights sensitivity analysis.

 - Generic random subspace optimization